qsimeon/worm-graph/README.md

 ## Future Tasks / TODOs:

 - Perform scaling experiments:
-      - Varying the training dataset size.
+      - Vary the training dataset size.
       - Create scaling law plots.
 - Add unit tests for each submodule.
 - Get networks to perform better than the baseline.